track507/chatbot/README.md

 - Ollama (with two models):
   - `nomic-embed-text` (for embeddings)
   - `gemma3:4b` (for chat generation)
-  - These are the default models
+  - These are the default models.
+Gemma3:4b is included as a ModelFile

 ### Optional (but required if you choose to generate visuals)
 - SchemaSpy and dependencies (already included: `./tools/schemaspy-6.2.4.jar`):